zarpli/PS-WTX500/README.md

 |Left channel from SDIN2    | LFE                    |
 |Right channel from SDIN2   | Center                 |

-The DAP can generate eight PWWs, but this equipment only use six and deliver them to six [TAS5152](datasheet/TAS5152.pdf) amplifiers from Texas Instruments.
+The DAP can generate eight PWMs, but this equipment only use six and deliver them to six [TAS5152](datasheet/TAS5152.pdf) amplifiers from Texas Instruments.

 The physical connections between the PWM's and the outputs to the speakers are as follows: